This easy but irresistible broccoli pasta is a kid friendly meal that adults will love too!

 - In the meantime, place the pine nuts in a 12-inch skillet over medium heat.
 Cook, stirring occasionally, until golden and fragrant, about 2-3 minutes.
 Transfer to a bowl to cool.

-- In the same skillet, add the olive oil, shallot, sliced garlic (reserve the minced garlic) and anchovy.
+In the same skillet, add the olive oil, shallot, sliced garlic (reserve the minced garlic) and anchovies.
 Cook over medium heat, stirring occasionally, until the shallots and garlic are fragrant, about 2 minutes.
 Add the broccoli and season with salt and pepper.
 Cook, stirring occasionally, until the broccoli is lightly caramelized and tender, about 6 minutes.
 Add the sherry vinegar and toss to coat.
-Remove from heat and keep warm.
+Remove the pan from the heat and keep warm.

 - Pile the parsley, lemon zest, toasted pine nuts, and the reserved minced garlic clove on a cutting board.
 Season with salt and pepper.
 Chop everything together to make the gremolata—the parsley should be fairly well chopped.

-- Once the water reaches a boil, season it with salt and add the pasta.
-Cook the pasta according to the package directions until al dente.
+Once the water reaches a boil, season it with salt and add the pasta.
+Cook the pasta according to the package directions until just shy of al dente.
 Reserve about 1 cup of the cooking liquid, then drain.

-- Transfer the pasta to the skillet with the broccoli, along with ½ cup of the reserved cooking water.
-Place over medium heat and cook, stirring, until the water is reduced and coats the pasta, about 1-2 minutes.
-Remove from heat and add the gremolata, the Pecorino, and 1-2 big glugs of olive oil.
+Transfer the pasta to the skillet with the broccoli, along with ½ cup of the reserved cooking water.
+Place the pan over medium heat and cook, stirring, until the water is reduced and coats the pasta, about 1-2 minutes (add more of the water as needed if the dish looks dry).
+Remove the pan from the heat and add the gremolata, grated Pecorino, and 1-2 big glugs of olive oil.
 Season with salt and pepper and toss.
-If the pasta looks dry, add a touch more pasta water and/or olive oil.
 Serve the pasta with additional Pecorino on the side.
 If you’d like, sprinkle with a few red pepper flakes.